In this article, you will find information on:

 Why can’t I multi-select a group of queues?

 A separate leaderboard is calculated for every Measure and Queue combination for single dates, current week, last week, current month, and last month.
-Talkdesk is considering real-time calculation of custom leaderboard selections as a potential future enhancement.
+Note: Allowing multi-select of queues is being considered as a future enhancement.

 Why don’t the team names always show on the Leaderboard?